 - A thorough on the job training policy means staff are always learning.

 - An endless resource budget brings lessons to life.

 - Outstanding lessons are a result of teachers receiving plenty of prep time.

-- Happy teachers are more productive.
+- Happy teachers are more productive, creating better learning opportunities.